CarloSaccardi/PSD-Downscaling/README.md

 ### Implemented Methods

-1. **UNet-CNN (Regression)**: A deterministic U-Net-based model for direct regression from low-resolution to high-resolution fields
+1. **UNet-CNN (Regression)**: A deterministic U-Net-based model for direct regression from low-resolution to high-resolution fields.
+This is the deterministic component of CorrDiff.
-2. **CorrDiff (Diffusion)**: A conditional diffusion model that generates probabilistic downscaled predictions conditioned on the regression model output
+3. **CRPS U-Net**: The same U-Net architecture but trained with Continuous Ranked Probability Score (CRPS) loss to make it probabilistic.
-3. **CRPS U-Net**: A probabilistic U-Net trained with Continuous Ranked Probability Score (CRPS) loss
+2. **CorrDiff (Diffusion)**: A conditional diffusion model that generates probabilistic downscaled predictions conditioned on the regression model output (UNet-CNN).

 ## Repository Structure